atlassian/smith/docs/design/managing-resources.md

 Each time `O`'s name changes a new `O` object is created, all dependent objects will have references updated and the old object will be deleted.

+Smith does not use `smith.a.c/TprOutputNameModeField` and `smith.a.c/TprOutputNameSetterField` annotations directly, they are defined here for completeness only.
+It is the job of a TPR controller to honor/support them and it is up to whoever constructs the Template object with that TPR to use those fields or not.

 `smith.a.c/TprOutputNameField` is the name of a field on `K` that contains the actual name of `O` that has been created.

 Example of a TPR `T`: